 Contact hours: Total course time commitment: Approximately 110 hours

-Approximately 20 hours of seminars
+Approximately 28 hours of seminars and tutorials/guided activities

 Approximately 32 hours of independent study (seminar readings)